 Other than that, cholesterol can be managed by diet and lifestyle, including aerobic exercise, as supported by current data.

-Why does Aerobic Exercise Benefit HDL Cholesterol?
+Why does Aerobic Exercise Benefit HDL?

 Aerobic Exercise is repetitive and works multiple muscle groups, but primarily taxes the cardiovascular system.
 But in order for it to help HDL levels, the American Heart Association (AHA) recommends a minimum of 30 minutes of aerobic exercise five to seven times per week.

 If this is a big stretch for your clients, help them start slowly and build up to the AHA’s recommendation.

 Aerobic Exercise results in vigorously moving large muscle groups in a low-resistance manner for extended periods of time.
 Muscles use enzymes to impact these movements.
 Since aerobic exercise moves a variety of muscles for a substantial period of time, this mode of exercise mobilizes a lot of enzymes.